'Somebody's missing her': Roadside rescuers try to find owner of plush pig | CBC News

 Kingsbury's husband was driving on Dec.
 1 along Highway 44, on the way to Kemptville for groceries, when he spotted the toy.

-It was near the North Grenville Municipal Centre, she said, and he'd recognized the pig from the animated TV show.
+It was near the North Grenville Municipal Centre, she said.
+He'd recognized the pig from the popular animated TV show.

 "All the vital signs are good," Kingsbury said.